 1-DAY TOURING PLAN DISNEY’S HOLLYWOOD STUDIOS

 This first plan is meant for groups without any height restrictions, or, in other words, for guests who can go on any ride.
-It has been designed to accomplish the most popular attractions in the park without using FastPass+, making it perfect now that the service has been suspended.
+It has been designed to accomplish the most popular attractions in the park without using Genie+ or Individual Attraction Selections, making it perfect for those who say they won’t pay for the service.

-Similar to our 1-day plan for Disney’s Magic Kingdom park, you must plan to be at the park before the gates open in order for this plan to work.
-In this case, however, your day actually begins before you reach the park.
-To start your day at Disney’s Hollywood Studios, you will first need to rise early.
+Similar to our 1-day plan for Disney’s Magic Kingdom Park, you must plan to be at the park before the gates open in order for this plan to work.
+In fact, depending on if Rise of the Resistance boarding groups are in place, your day might actually begin before you reach the park.
+If they are, you’ll need to rise early.
 We’re talking really early.
 Wake up before 7 a.m.
 EST and follow our tips and tricks guaranteed to secure a Rise of the Resistance boarding group.
 Keep in mind that you will first need to have a park reservation in order to get your boarding group.

-Once you’ve got your boarding group squared away, you will next want to make your way over to Disney’s Hollywood Studios.
-It’s very important that you plan to arrive at least an hour early.
+Regardless of whether boarding groups are being utilized, it’s very important that you plan to arrive at least an hour early.
 Recently, Disney has been opening the gates about 45 minutes to an hour before the official park hours.
 We’re not sure how long this is going to continue, so you should try to capitalize on this as long as it’s happening.
 It’s a great way to get a head start on all those people that aren’t as prepared as you are.

 If you’re staying on Disney property at a hotel and are thinking of using Walt Disney World Resort’s bus system, it’s likely that you’ll arrive only 30 minutes ahead of park open rather than our suggested 60 minutes because of all the stops.
 So, we suggest driving your own car or taking an Uber or Lyft instead.

-Once you’ve gotten to the gates of Hollywood Studios, you will first need to have your temperature taken before going through security and finally having your tickets scanned.
-While exploring the park, remember to keep checking the status of the Rise of the Resistance virtual queue and which boarding group is next.
+For those with a boarding group, remember to keep checking the status of the Rise of the Resistance virtual queue and which boarding group is next throughout your day at Hollywood Studios.
 You’ll need to squeeze in a trip to that side of the park when your boarding group is called.
 Don’t worry if you’re in the middle of something or on the other side of the theme park when it’s your turn – Disney usually allows an hour from when your group is called for you to arrive.
 Just pay attention to what the app says and allow enough time as needed.

 After that, make a mad dash for Hollywood Boulevard for Hollywood Studio’s two thrill ride heavy-hitters: Rock ‘n’ Roller Coaster and The Twilight Zone Tower of Tower.
 Aside from the rides in Galaxy’s Edge, these are two of the most popular attractions in all of Walt Disney World, so you’ll want to squeeze them in first before later-arriving guests start to pour into the park.